Driving the infamous Alaska's Atigun Pass

-Atigun Pass is a high mountain pass at an elevation of 4,739 feet (1-444 m) above the sea level, located in Alaska, in USA, across the Brooks Range, at the head of the Dietrich River.
+Atigun Pass is a high mountain pass at an elevation of 1.470m (4,822ft) above the sea level, located in Alaska, in USA.
 It's known as the highest year-round pass in the state and its 11 to 12 percent grades are sure to challenge even the most experienced drivers.
-The pass is traversed by the infamous Dalton Highway.

 Set high in the Brooks Range, at the head of the Dietrich River, the road to the summit is entirely unpaved.
 It’s called Dalton Highway (also known as North Slope Haul Road).
 It’s located at mile marker 244 of the highway, where it crosses the Continental Divide.
 The pass connects the oil-producing areas of the North Slope with interior Alaska and the south.
 Atigun is the only pass in the Brooks Range that is crossed by a road.

 Located above the Arctic Circle, the road to the summit is very steep, hitting a 12% of maximum gradient through some of the ramps.
 The pass is the highest point on the Dalton Highway.